ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 all nodes on the network.

 - The `beacon_block` topic - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
+Blocks are sent in their entirety.
+Clients who receive blocks on a topic SHOULD validate the block before forwarding it across the network.
-- The `beacon_attestation` topic - This topic is used to propagate aggregated attestations to subscribing nodes (typically block proposers) to be included into future blocks.
+- The `beacon_attestation` topic - This topic is used to propagate aggregated attestations (in their entirety) to subscribing nodes (typically block proposers) to be included into future blocks.
 Attestations are aggregated in their respective subnets before publishing on this topic.

 Shards are grouped into their own subnets (defined by a shard topic).
 The number of shard subnets is defined via `SHARD_SUBNET_COUNT` and the shard